 The good news is that at the end of the day, three of the four money superpowers are entirely within your control.

-As for the fourth one, just remember: today may be the oldest you’ve ever been, but also the youngest you’ll ever be again.
+As for the first one, just remember: today may be the oldest you’ve ever been, but also the youngest you’ll ever be again.

 In other words, it’s never too late to start again.
 And given where the markets are today, it just might be the best time to get started.